The Noether inequality for algebraic threefolds (With an Appendix by J\'{a}nos Koll\'{a}r)

 Recall the definition of weak positivity by Viehweg. \begin{definition}[\cite{Vie83}] Let $X$ be a smooth projective variety and $\FF$ a torsion-free coherent sheaf on $X$.
 We say that $\FF$ is weakly positive on $X$ if there exists some Zariski open subvariety $U \subseteq X$ such that for every ample invertible sheaf $\HH$ and every positive integer $\alpha$, there exists some positive integer $\beta$ such that $({S}^{\alpha\beta}\FF)^{**}\otimes \HH^\beta$ is generated by global sections over $U$, which means that the natural map

 is surjective over $U$.
 Here $({S}^{k}\FF)^{**}$ denotes the reflexive hull of the symmetric product ${S}^{k}\FF$. \end{definition}

-We need the following weak positivity of direct images that was originally developed by Viehweg \cite{Vie83} and generalized by Campana \cite{Cam04} and Lu \cite{Lu02}. \begin{thm}[cf. {\cite[Theorem 4.13]{Cam04}}] Let $g: Y\to Z$ be a surjective morphism between smooth projective varieties and $D$ a reduced divisor on $Y$ with simple normal crossing support.
+In the very last part of the proof (see Claim \ref{claim K-F pseff}), we need to estimate intersection numbers coming from the relative canonical sheaf, where weak positivity of direct images is involved in an effective way.
+We need the following result that was originally developed by Viehweg \cite{Vie83} and generalized by Campana \cite{Cam04} and Lu \cite{Lu02}.
+Here we only state a simplified version of {\cite[Theorem 4.13]{Cam04}}. \begin{thm}[{\cite[Theorem 4.13]{Cam04}}] Let $g: Y\to Z$ be a surjective morphism between smooth projective varieties and $D$ a reduced divisor on $Y$ with simple normal crossing support.
 Then $g_*\OO_Y(m(K_{Y/Z} +D))$ is torsion free and weakly positive for every integer $m>0$. \end{thm}